 'You realize that Winnipeg office will have to approve it first, but it's a good deal for both of us and I don't anticipate any difficulty.'

-Mr Chesshire agreed and in the spring of 1950, I had the pleasure of flying from La Ronge to Ile-A-La-Crosse in the first Anson flight on wheels with Rene Baudais, pilot and Lefty MacLeod as co-pilot.
+Mr Chesshire agreed and in the spring of 1950, I had the pleasure of flying from La Ronge to Ile-a-la-Crosse in the first Anson flight on wheels with Rene Baudais, pilot and Lefty MacLeod as co-pilot.

 John Ross, the manager of our raw furs department agency in Prince Albert drove me across to Big River, a small town at the end of a branch railway line from Prince Albert and built at the south end of long narrow Cowan Lake.
 At one time Big River had been a major timber town but now most of the good timber in the area was cut and the local sawmill, not very busy.
 The main industry was commercial fishing dominated by Waite Fisheries who also owned the local electricity generating plant and half the town besides.
 I found Mr Waite to be a most able businessman -- he had to be to control this empire -- and very easy to get along with.
 I often wondered why the government hadn't taken over his fishing business as part of their Fish Marketing Service.
 Either it was too large for them to swallow or Len had a great deal of political clout, I never asked him.
 It was none of my business.

 The first item for discussion was our freight contract for the coming winter season.
-Naturally Len wanted an increase in rates and I, just as strongly, wished them to remain the same.
-Actually the freight deal was of great advantage to him.
+Naturally, Len wanted an increase in rates and me, just as strongly, wished them to remain the same.
+Actually, the freight deal was of great advantage to him.
 Without our loads of merchandise going north, his trucks would have run up empty to Buffalo Narrows to collect fish.
 With our freight, he had a payload both ways all winter.
 Financially he profited.
 As each post shipped out a load of fish, it was invoiced to him through our Winnipeg district office -- the price actually paid plus our handling commission of 2 cents per pound.
 Per contra -- his invoices for our freight were credited to his account as they were received.
 At the end of each year, there was usually a fair debit balance when we would receive a cheque in full before May 31st, the end of our fiscal year.
 So, Waite Fisheries was getting large quantities of fish bought and paid for by the Hudson's Bay Company without his having to go to the bank to borrow and pay interest.
 Conversely, it was also a good deal for us.
 We got our freight taken in at a lower rate than other stores paid and increased business from fish buying.
-After some discussion on freight rates, Len laughed and said, 'Okay, same as last year', and from my 'traveling district office bag', I pulled out the contract which I had prepared for his signature.
+After some discussion on freight rates, Len laughed and said, 'Okay, same as last year', and from my 'travelling district office bag', I pulled out the contract which I had prepared for his signature.

 During the following days we had long discussions about fish.
-When I told him our expectations for Ile-A-La-Crosse and Patuanak and showed him the figures Bill Watt had prepared, he was quite impressed.
+When I told him our expectations for Ile-a-la-Crosse and Patuanak and showed him the figures Bill Watt had prepared, he was quite impressed.
 'These,' I emphasized, 'are minimum figures.
 We believe that we can do much better.
 There's another lake about thirty miles north of Patuanak called Porter Lake and the natives say that it is full of trout.
 With a Bombardier, we could develop a nice fresh trout production each spring.'

 Len Laughed.
 'Go on.
 Tell me where you are going to get a Bombardier.'

 'You're catching on, Len...but I want two Bombardiers, not one.
-We'll need one at Ile-A-La-Crosse and another at Patuanak.'
+We'll need one at Ile-a-la-Crosse and another at Patuanak.'
 As I outlined the plan Bill Watt and I had come up with, Len shook his head from side to side, smiling all the while.
 'Look,' I said, 'we'll purchase the necessary extra tracks and spare parts and supply the driver and gas.
 All you have to do is to adjust your tariff for the various types of fish and you'll recover the cost of the Bombardiers in a couple of years.'

 'You certainly aren't asking for much,' he said.
 'Do you know what Bombardiers cost?'